NanthiniN2004/JAVA_PRACTICE_QUESTION/control structure.md

 ````

-## 18.Check whether a string is a palindrome.
+## 18.Check whether a string is a palindrome.  (or)  31.Check whether a string is a valid palindrome.

 ````java[]